6E006B/lfs/README.md

 optional arguments:
   -h, --help            show this help message and exit -a, --ask             Ask before accepting file transfer.
-  -c KEYWORD_COUNT, --keyword-count KEYWORD_COUNT
+  -s STRENGTH, --strength STRENGTH
-                        Number of keywords to use, if automatically generated (default: 4).
+                        Amount of entropy to use for key derivation.
+Results in strength×3 key words (default: 1).
   -i INTERFACE, --interface INTERFACE
                         Interface to use for file transfer (only used for file serving and IPv6).
   -k KEYWORDS, --keywords KEYWORDS
-                        Keywords to use for exchange, delimited with '-'.
-At least two keywords are required.
+                        Keywords to use for exchange, delimited with '-' or space.
+(Multiples of 3 and need to conform to BIP039.)
   -o OUTFILE, --outfile OUTFILE
                         File received data should be stored in (default: served file name).
   -p PORT, --port PORT  Port to listen on (only used for file serving) (default: 12345).